harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-ecr-step-settings.md

 The AWS IAM roles and policies associated with the AWS account for your Harness AWS connector must allow pushing to ECR.
 For more information, go to the [AWS connector settings reference](/docs/platform/Connectors/Cloud-providers/ref-cloud-providers/aws-connector-settings-reference).

+If you're using Harness Cloud build infrastructure, the **Connectivity Mode** must be **Connect through Harness Platform**.

-### Stage variable required to assume IAM role or use ARNs
+:::info Stage variable required to assume IAM role or use ARNs

 Stages with **Build and Push to ECR** steps must have a `PLUGIN_USER_ROLE_ARN` stage variable if: